iiiian/Stiff-GIPC/docs/cli.md

 # Headless scene CLI

-This repo’s `gipc` binary is a headless CLI that loads a scene from JSON, runs the simulation for a fixed number of frames, and writes one `.obj` per frame.
+This repo's `gipc` binary is a headless CLI that loads a scene from JSON, runs the simulation for a fixed number of frames, and writes one `.obj` per frame.

 ## Build